Canteen43/42_exam_questions/mini_serv/README.md

 > EOF
 ```

-The tester will:
-1. Create 10 simultaneous client connections to port 8080
-2. Send a message from each client
-3. Close 9 connections, leaving one to receive broadcasts
-4. Log all operations to `tester.log`

 ## Exercise Requirements

 - **Single file implementation**: The entire server must be implemented in one `.c` file